 Penetration testing is an invaluable tool in the fight against cyber criminals, but the benefits go further.
 Regular testing provides ongoing assurance to your security and IT teams, and to your senior management, that security risks are being managed.
 They also provide assurance to third parties in your supply chain.

 In our increasingly connected world, businesses set up new suppliers quickly and share data with them, which they often share with their suppliers and beyond.
-This means you quickly build an extended digital supply chain.
+This means you quickly build an extended digital supply chain (you can read our extensive guide to securing your business supply chain here).
 Each one of these third parties presents an attacker with a way into your systems or data.
 As such, you should not only penetration test your own organisation, but should also ensure your suppliers are systematically testing their own systems.

 Moreover, industry standards like Cyber Essentials and the IT Health Check Scheme also require penetration tests for compliance and accreditation respectively.
 The GDPR doesn’t specifically mandate them, but it does state that organisations need: “a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing.”
 In plain English, this means activities including vulnerability scanning and penetration testing.